|

 See for example the following banner courtesy of Paul L Herrman, N0NBH:

-The banner displays numerical indices, which are explained below:
+The numerical indices on the left side are explained below:

 Ptn - Proton Flux Density | Elc - Electron Flux Density in the Solar Wind;